anawbas/Fun-Coding-for-Games/Snake Game/Android Version/README.md

 This app is classic snake game where the user can play the game and store high score.

+## Functionality

-In this game snake will die i.e. game will be over if snake hits the wall or its head get stuck with its body.
+- In this game snake will die i.e. game will be over if snake hits the wall or its head get stuck with its body.
-Also as score increases speed of snake will increase.
+- As score increases speed of snake will increase.

 ## Code explanation